 To Outsource or to Offshore?

-Outsourcing and Offshoring are two terms that are often juxtaposed as synonymous with each other.
-As prevalent as the two are in many service and business processing industries, business decision makers still find it hard to differentiate which term to label their business and enforce it in their operations.
-At some point in the growth of a company, requiring additional manpower to supplement for business process operations becomes essential in order to move forward.
+Outsourcing and offshoring are two terms that are synonymous with each other.
+As prevalent as the two are in many service and business processing industries, offshoring is still often confused as outsourcing and vice versa.
+At some point in the growth of a company, requiring additional manpower to supplement the business process operations becomes essential to move forward.
+So, not only do the two pose conflict in definition but also in each business decision.

-Although several parts of the system and processes of outsourcing and offshoring are similar, the two can be very much defined as separate and different models of acquiring additional manpower and increasing the productivity of a company.
-From this perspective, these two processes’ main concern is to increase the output value of the company by expanding their pool of resources.
+Although several parts of the system and processes of outsourcing and offshoring are similar, the two can be very much defined as separate and different models.
+From this perspective, these two processes’ main concern is to increase the output value and productivity of a company by expanding its pool of resources.

 What makes one better than the other?

-Each one of these come with their own traits that separate them from each other.
+Each one of these comes with their own traits that separate them from the other.
 These are also traits that people often confuse the two items with.

 The advantage of outsourcing is that it works well for short-term services that a company might need.
 In the case that your company only needs extra manpower to supplement the requirements of your client for a short amount of time, it is better to outsource the production to other companies.
 This makes your company accommodate faster to the needs of the client and avoid the cost of time for the additional discovery period for supplying the requirements.